 While there are federal programs to help... families in need not ever family qualifies.
 Being admitted to government assistance programs can take weeks to set up.
 For families that are in immediate need of food and other household supplies, a local food bank can help.
 Food pantries and food banks exist to help low-income families get by.
 They provide free and reduced-priced food items for families who may not qualify for other government assistance programs.
 They are often run through by local religious organizations although they will usually help anyone no matter what their faith is.

 If you find yourself in need of assistance, know that you are not alone.
 Many single parent families bring in enough money to pay for fixed expenses like shelter and transportation but run out of money for food and other essentials before the end of the month.
 No one should ever go hungry, if you need help there is no shame in using services that were set up to help you.

 01 of 06

 Ample Harvest helps connect local farmers with food pantries and food banks, so that excess harvested fruits and vegetables can be shared—rather than going to waste if they are not sold.
 Their website can help you find partnered food banks in your area.

 05 of 06

-2-1-1 is a service provided through the United Way that connects individuals and families with service organizations and assistance programs right in your immediate area.
+2-1-1 is a service provided by the United Way that connects individuals and families with service organizations and assistance programs right in your immediate area.
 Dial 2-1-1 on your telephone to find out whether the service is active in your area at this time.
 Operators will then direct you to a local food pantry or food bank in your area.